Nanri Island

 Nanri Island (Chinese: 南日岛 (南日島)), Nanjisü, Nanjih, historically known as Nanni Shan (南匿山) and Nanri Shan (南日山), is a small island off the coast of China.
 Nanri Town (南日镇) is an administrative unit of Xiuyu District, Putian, Fujian, People's Republic of China which includes 111 islands and islets.
+The island has more than 50 thousand inhabitants.

 History

 In October 1952, the island was the site of the Battle of Nanri Island between the People's Liberation Army and the Republic of China Army; the engagement ended in an ROC victory and resulted in the ROC occupying Nanri.
 However, ROC forces later withdrew to Taiwan, and the island was re-occupied by the People's Republic of China.

 Administrative divisions

 The town of Nanri (which includes nearby islands) is divided into seventeen villages: